michellejm/ConflictUrbanism_LanguageJustice/Tutorials/Tutorial_2_Carto_Part2.md

 3. Check your work in MapView

-## Part IV - Using Open Street Map Data
-[Open Street Map](http://www.openstreetmap.org/) is an open source, free, editable map of the world (kind of like the wikipedia of mapping).
-There is a lot of data available from OSM that has been contributed by individuals.
-We are going to download some of it for use in our map.

-Congratulations!!
-That's the second map about language in New York City!

-To complete the Tutorial, email the link to Michelle (instructions on how to download the map are at the end of the [Carto 1 Tutorial](https://github.com/michellejm/ConflictUrbanism_LanguageJustice/blob/master/Tutorials/Tutorial_1_Carto_Part1.md)

 ## Part IV - Exporting the Map for use in the Case Study

 1. In the Map View, click on 'Publish'